-Combine your ACCA with an MSc in Finance§
+Combine your ACCA with an MA in Finance and Investment§

-You will add a whole new dimension to your CV and career by combining the advanced financial skills of an MSc in Finance to your ACCA qualification.
+You will add a whole new dimension to your CV and career by combining the advanced financial skills of an MA in Finance and Investment to your ACCA qualification.

 Key features and benefits: